lslwong/portfolio/README.md

 | % of Organic Installs | ~30% | **70%+** (>2x) |

 **Growth Highlights**
-1. Significantly simplified performance marketing campaign structure, built sustainable creative production flow to ensure strong creative testing and variation to drive down acquisition costs
+1. Significantly simplified performance marketing campaign structure, built sustainable creative production flow to ensure strong creative testing and variation to drive down paid acquisition costs by 50%
 2. Doubled down on organic social media through data-bsaed content strategy refinement.
-Built 2 new viral IG and TT accounts
+Built 2 new viral IG and TT accounts and grew volume of organic installs by 2-3x, share of organic installs by ~30-35ppt
 3. Built KOL strategy from scratch to ~20M+ views monthly and reducing CPM by 80% over 2 years
 4. Led major rebranding effort and developed Glints’ first brand messaging framework